unpoly/unpoly/src/unpoly/pages/feedback-classes.md

 Feedback classes
 ================

-Unpoly can add CSS classes to interactive elements that are loading content, and to the fragments they are [targeting](/targeting-fragments).
+Unpoly adds CSS classes to interactive elements that are loading content, and to the fragments they are [targeting](/targeting-fragments).

 [Styling](#styling) these "feedback classes" is [one way](/loading-state) to instantly signal